-Ghorepani Poonhill Trekking is a short and easy trek in the Annapurna Region.
-Ghorepani Poonhill Trek is a beginner trek for those who are planning a trek for the first time.
+A quick and simple trek may be found in the Annapurna Region called Ghorepani Poonhill Trekking.
+For those who are considering trekking for the first time, the Ghorepani Poonhill Trip is a beginner’s trek.
 This trek is suitable for people with limited time because most trekking takes more than a week.
 This can be completed within 5-6 days.
 You get glimpses of Mt Macchapuchre, Mt Annapurna south I, II, III, IV, Gangapurna Mt Dhaulagiri, Mt Tukuche, Mt Nilgiri, and the brilliant villages of Gurung and Magar.
 Ghorepani Poonhill Trekking in the Annapurna region is famous for its viewpoint and cultural heritage.
 The village is within the boundary of the Myagdi District of the Dhaulagiri Zone of central Nepal.

 - Ghandruk Gurung village and Ulleri Magar village.

 - Villages like Tikhedhunga, Birethati, Tadapani, and Ghorepani

 - It is easy and short in Annapurna Region